Ethiopia national football team: Early history

 In the 1963 African Cup of Nations, they finished fourth, after losing the third place battle against the United Arab Republic.
 The 1965 edition was even more of a disappointment for Ethiopia, as the national team was eliminated in group phase by Tunisia and Senegal, finishing at the bottom of the group, with only one scored goal.

 The next African Cup of Nations was the 1968 edition.
 Again, but this time on home soil, the team finished in fourth place after losing to the Democratic Republic of the Congo in the semi-finals, and losing the third place match to Ivory Coast 0−1.
 But two years later, the team went through a real disaster, as they finished at the bottom of the group phase, with a goal difference of 3–12.
-The worse was yet to come for Ethiopia as they did not qualify for the 1972 African Cup of Nations at all, losing to Kenya in the qualifying tournament with a 0–3 aggregate.
+The worst was yet to come for Ethiopia as they did not qualify for the 1972 African Cup of Nations at all, losing to Kenya in the qualifying tournament with a 0–3 aggregate.
 Almost the same thing happened for the 1974 African Cup of Nations.
 This time, they were eliminated by Tanzania.

 Ethiopia hosted the Nations Cup tournament in 1976, but failed to progress to the final four, finishing third in the group, behind Guinea and Egypt.
 In 1977, they played Mauritius in the qualifiers for the 1978 African Cup of Nations.
 After a 4–2 win on aggregate, they had to play Uganda.
 After a 0–0 draw from the first match, Uganda won the second match, 2–1, and progressed to the final tournament.
 They also missed the 1980 African Cup of Nations.
 Until 2013, Ethiopia last qualified for the tournament in 1982, under coach Mengistu Worku, legendary former player.
 They failed to make it past the group stage.